robertsolorzano/CLI-Image2HexcodeConverter/README.md

 source ~/.bashrc
 ```

-Now you can use the 'hexconvert' alias in your terminal to run the utility easily.
+Now you can use the 'hexconvert' alias anywhere in your terminal to run the utility easily.
 ### Contributions
 Feel free to customize it further to better fit your project's need.